3underscoreN/3underscoreN/README.md

 ## Hi there 👋

-Hi, I am Kelvin, also knows as 3_n on the net.
+Hi, I am Kelvin, also known as 3_n on the net.

 > [!NOTE]
 > This `README` is still under heavy work, so there's not much going on here.
 Sorry for the mess!